willwade/SherpaOnnxAzureSAPI-installer/README.md

 - **Voice Configurations**: JSON files defining TTS engine settings
 - **CLI Installer**: Python tool for voice management (matches AACSpeakHelper pattern)

+## 🔒 Security Notice

+**IMPORTANT**: This project handles TTS API credentials.
+Please follow these security practices:

+- ✅ **Never commit real API keys** to the repository
+- ✅ Use `settings.cfg.example` as a template and create your own `settings.cfg`
+- ✅ The `.gitignore` file protects `settings.cfg` from being committed
+- ✅ Store production credentials securely and separately from the codebase

 ## 🚀 Quick Start

 ### Prerequisites